 From there, tap the back button to jump back into the Fortnite installer, then tap the Install button.
 It’ll take a few seconds for the Fortnite Launcher to install.
 Once it does, you’ll need to download the 90MB game file by tapping the Install button.

-Just like on Samsung phones, you’re not finished yet—once the game installs, it will have a much larger asset file to download on the first launch.
+You’re not finished yet—once the game installs, it will have a much larger asset file to download on the first launch.
 Let it do its thing, and you’ll be ready to play.

 What to Do if You Have Issues Installing Fortnite